portlandcodeschool/jse-fall14-3/sarasell/README_sarasell.md

 Remember that when comparing your results to the expected results, youll need to see if objects are equal() but not identical.

 //ANSWER attempt
-//all three of these assertions are failing, I haven't figured out why yet function assert(claim,message) {
+//all three of these assertions are failing, I have yet to figure out why function assert(claim,message) {
     if (!claim) console.error(message);
 }